fs-vwade/table-pro/README.md

 Introducing Table Pro, the successor to Table!
 Customers will now need to make an account and log in before they are able to make reservations for a table at a restaurant of their choice.

+The **solution** branch contains documented solution code.
+The commit history of that branch follows the instructions below.

 ## Customer Accounts in Database

 <figure>